jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Start Your Repository
 ---------------------

 To run the examples in Part 3 you need to have an Alfresco repository running with the repo tier AMP you created in Part 1.
-Using the embedded Tomcat server as shown in that part of the tutorial works fine.
+Using the `/run.sh build_start` script to fire up your SDK-created Docker containers as shown in that part of the tutorial works fine.
 If it isn't running already, go ahead and start it up.

 Now you are ready to write some code.